 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Attendance 5

 Assignment 5

 End Term Exam (Summative) End Term Examination 70

 Total 100

 Attendance (Formative) A minimum of 75% Attendance is re equired to be maintained by a student

-to be qualified for taking up the to be qualified for taking up the End Semester examination.
+to be qualified for taking up the e End Semester examination.
 The

 allowance of 25% includes all types of leaves including medical leaves.